beyond-decentralized/AIRport/README.md

 Right now there is no easy way to write DApps that rely on complex relational schemas for data storage.
-There is also no way for DApps to share data in relational schemas and no way to generate synergies between DApps (from schema sharing point of view).
-And therefore there is no way to share CRUD logic for relational schemas and no way to share business logic.
+There is also no way for DApps to share data in relational schemas.
+And there is no way to share CRUD and business logic.

 ### The solution: <a name="solution"></a>

-AIRport is a decentralized relational database of Repositories.
-Repositories are virtual databases, each with its own transaction log.
-Each Repository has a globally unique identifier that allows to distinguish it from other repositories in the same relational database.
-For two Users to share a Repository it must be present on their devices, and the schemas used by that repository must be installed in AIRport databases on those devices.
+Repositories are virtual databases.

     AIRport database contains 2 schemas,
     one from App A and one from App B.  App A Schema contains table A__TABLE_II